-Savings and Investing - Our Savings product is designed to understand a member's cash flows and save a calculated amount on a regular basis to effortlessly achieve savings goals.
-Our Savings product utilizes machine learning to analyze a member's transaction activity and build forecasts of the member's future cash flows to make small, frequent savings decisions according to the member's financial goals in a personalized manner.
-Members integrate their existing bank accounts into the platform.
-After one year using the automated savings product, members have been able to increase their liquid savings by approximately 50%.
-Since 2015, we have helped members save more than \$9.9 billion.
+Savings - Our Set & Save product is designed to understand a member's cash flows and save the right amount on a regular basis to effortlessly achieve savings goals.
+Members link their bank account with the platform and Set & Save utilizes machine learning to analyze a member's transaction activity and build forecasts of the member's future cash flows to make small, frequent savings decisions according to the member's financial goals in a personalized manner.
+Since 2015, our savings product has helped members save more than \$1.800 annually.